gustavomangold/xy-model-cone-vision/README.md

 ```
 The process of simulation occurs as it is defined in the ```main()``` function.
 After allocating space for each spin and initializing them randomly, as well defining its neighbours inside the function  ``` void initialize ```, we then loop through all transiente Monte Carlo steps, iterating inside ```void mc_routine```, which in turn samples _L*L_ spins.
-Each spin sampled has its energy calculated, and then a new value is randomly assigned to its orientation, with:
+Each spin sampled has its energy _Ei_ calculated, and then a new value is randomly assigned to its orientation, with:
 ```
 flip = (spin[i] + (2*M_PI)*FRANDOM);